Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

 For small $\beta$, each normal stage of Phase 2 begins with $\hat y= n/k$ where $6 \le k < n/(50 a \log n)$ and completes correctly when reaching $\hat y \le \max\{n/2k, 50 a \log n\}$.
 The final stage of Phase 2 in this case begins with $\hat y = n/k = 50 a \log n$ and ends once $\hat y \le 25 a \log n$. \end{enumerate}

-In this leak-prone setting, we refer to \textit{productive interactions} as any of the the non-null transitions found in Figure~\ref{fig:protocols} in addition to a leak event.
-The set of three non-null and non-leak transitions are referred to as \textit{non-leak productive steps}, and the interactions $B+X$ and $B+Y$ are referred to as \textit{blank-consuming} productive steps.
-Thus for each phase and stage, we obtain high-probability estimates on the number of productive and total steps needed to complete the phase/stage correctly in two steps: first, we bound the number of leak events that can occur during a fixed interval of productive events, and we then subsequently show that a smaller sub-sequence of non-leak productive steps is sufficient to ensure that enough progress is made to offset the negative progress of the leaks.
-We again rely on a combination of Chernoff concentration bounds and Martingale inequalities in order to show this progress at every phase and stage.
+In this leak-prone setting, we refer to \textit{productive interactions} as any of the non-null transitions found in Figure~\ref{fig:dbam} in addition to a leak event.
+The three non-null and non-leak transitions are referred to as \textit{non-leak productive steps}.
+For each phase and stage, we obtain high-probability estimates of the number of productive and total steps needed to complete the phase/stage correctly in two steps: first, we bound the number of leak events that can occur during a fixed interval of productive events.
+Then, we show that a smaller sub-sequence of non-leak productive steps is sufficient to ensure that enough positive progress is made to offset the negative progress of the leak events.
+We again rely on a combination of Chernoff concentration bounds and martingale inequalities in order to show this progress at every phase and stage.

+Theorem~\ref{thm:dbl-main} also separates the behavior of the protocol into two classes: when $\beta \le O(\log n/n)$ (\textit{small} leak rate), and when $\omega(\log n/n) \le \beta \le O(\sqrt{n \log n}/n)$ (\textit{large} leak rate).
+When the leak rate is large, the probability of a leak event conditioned on a productive step becomes roughly equal to the conditional probability of a non-leak productive step when $\hat y = O(\beta n)$.
+Thus, we cannot expect the protocol to make further ``progress'' toward a lower sample-error configuration with high probability beyond $\hat y = O(\beta n)$.
+The same holds for small leak rate when $\beta = O(\log n/n)$, and for even smaller values of $\beta$, our analysis tools only allow for the high-probability guarantee that $\hat y$ eventually drops to $O(\log n)$.

+We also give additional arguments showing that the protocol remains in a configuration with sample error $O(\log n/n)$ for small leak rate, and with sample error $O(\sqrt{n \log n}/n)$ for large leak rate, for at least a polynomial number of interactions with high probability following the completion of Phase 2 of the protocol.